| Updated Tuesday June 22, 2010 |

 |

-Starting in January 2010, Los Angeles
+In January 2010, Los Angeles

 County Sheriff's Department Deputies teaching the S.T.A.R.
 (Success